MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - Move `processCorrectAnswer` method to `gameCalculator`
         - Move `processWrongAnswer` method to `gameCalculator`
         - Move `didPlayerWin` method to `gameCalculator` and `inline` it at `Game`
+        - Create `GameCalculator` class, extract anonymous class and instantiate it at `Game`
+            - Due to `strict_type` it was needed to fix the `inPenaltyBox` initialization to be a `boolean`
+            - Fixing also spaces at end of line format